Reflections

 Consider this a personal invitation to join the movement.

 One’s global competence will determine success in career and life, which are increasingly played out on a global stage.
-Discover your purpose, power and passions with Porter’s Center for Global Leadership.
-Through our programming, we nurture and develop globally competent, productive and involved citizens who challenge themselves to meet the problems and opportunities in our rapidly changing world.
+Discover your purpose, power and passions with our programs, where we nurture and develop globally competent, productive and involved citizens who challenge themselves to meet the problems and opportunities in our rapidly changing world.

 More to explore